Where was Friday Night Dinner filmed? And is the family house real?

 "It's shot in Mill Hill and we do a lot of outdoor shots."

 According to Global Film Locations, as of 2018 the house was worth £1.5million.

-Filming for the new series started back in October 2019 with all the main characters back for the new episodes.
+Filming for the final series started back in October 2019, with all the main characters returning for the new episodes.

 Channel 4 recently confirmed that the new documentary Friday Night Dinner: 10 Years And a Lovely Bit of Squirrel would air on May 28.

 The one-off show looks back on some of the show’s funniest episodes, as well as featuring unseen material and interviews.